 Works calves, hamstrings, butt

 Stand with your arms at shoulder height, palms facing down.
 Step forward with your right foot, crossing it in front of your left.
-Lower into a curtsy-like lunge (making sure your right knee doesn’t extend past your toes); at the same time, twist your torso to the right, as shown.
+Lower into a curtsy-like lunge (making sure your right knee doesn’t extend past your toes); at the same time, twist your torso to the right.
 Untwist, pushing off your right foot to return to start.
 Do 8 to 12 reps; switch legs and repeat.

 Works abs, chest, arms

 Bending forward, place your hands on the floor in front of your toes.
-From here, walk your hands forward, as shown, until you reach a plank position.
+From here, walk your hands forward, until you reach a plank position.
 Do a push-up, then inch back to start, keeping your core engaged.
 Do 8 to 12 reps.

 5. Standing Lift

 Works obliques, back, shoulders